 • The includes function like excludes, but only include matching paths. excludes override includes: a file or directory in both lists will be excluded.

 This function does not work on zipped Python eggs.

-This function is intended to be used by hook scripts, not by main PyInstaller code.
+This function is used only for hook scripts, but not by the body of PyInstaller.

 collect_dynamic_libs(package, destdir=None)